 Advanced Security Management enables us to identify high-risk, potential breaches.
 MG uses a system that allows us to monitor and track user and administrator activities across the Online platform, which helps with early detection and investigation of security and compliance issues.

 To prevent unauthorized access, maintain the accuracy of data and ensure proper use of information, MG has put in place appropriate physical, electronic and managerial security procedures to safeguard all information collected online by implementing industry-standard SSL encryption.

 8.4 Hybrid cloud workloads protection.

-MG uses Azure Defender to protect hybrid cloud workloads including servers, data, storage, containers and IoT.
+MG uses cyber security protection measures to protect hybrid cloud workloads solutions.

 9. Third-party links and tracking technologies

 Visitor Analytics is a simple website analytics service which measures the traffic on our website and website visitors' general details.
 We collect statistics like which pages visitors visit and when, where they are approximately located, where they land first or if they are coming from a specific referral, to make our website visitors' experience better.